-To ensure compliance with these regulations, the following policy governing standards of satisfactory progress for all students attending Mayville State University who apply for financial aid will be in effect.
+To ensure compliance with these regulations, the following policy governing standards of satisfactory progress for all students attending Mayville State University will be in effect.
 Students who fail to meet these standards of satisfactory progress will be ineligible to receive financial aid until eligibility has been re-established.